 COVID-19 Provincial Policies

-Breton, Charles and Mohy-Dean Tabbara.
-2020.
+Breton, Charles, Ji Yoon Han, Mohy-Dean Tabbara and Paisley Sim.
+2021.
 COVID-19 Canadian Provinces Measures Dataset.
 Center of Excellence on the Canadian Federation.